Caripson/ProML/docs/batch_processing.md

 # 26. Batch Processing

 **Core Principle:** A prompt should be runnable on a large dataset of inputs in a single, efficient operation.
-PromptLang should provide a standard way to define batch execution, allowing the runtime to optimize calls to the underlying model.
+ProML should provide a standard way to define batch execution, allowing the runtime to optimize calls to the underlying model.

 This is crucial for data processing, analysis, and evaluation tasks where a prompt needs to be applied to thousands or millions of items.